 8 Reasons Why You Should Totally Visit Tokyo Disneyland

-1. Cinderella’s Castle is Located at This Park
+1. Cinderella’s Castle is located at this park

 Tokyo Disneyland features the iconic Cinderella’s Castle, which is a central landmark and a quintessentially Disney photo opportunity.
 Some would say snapping a photo in front of the castle is a rite of passage as a Disney park-goer!

-This fairytale castle not only captivates visitors with its grandeur but also houses attractions like the Cinderella Fairy Tale Hall, providing an immersive experience into the world of Cinder-Ellie.
 In the castle, you can view the throne room (and her glass slipper!) and wander through the castle to view paintings, dioramas, and other artworks that follow her story.

-2. The Beauty and The Beast Ride is a Must
+2. The Beauty and The Beast ride is a must

 The Enchanted Tale of Beauty and The Beast is a must-see attraction that may even make you cry with how beautiful and fun it is!
-This new, enchanting ride takes visitors through the beloved tale of Belle and the Beast, combining state-of-the-art animatronics, breathtaking scenes, and a heartwarming storyline.

 You’ll board magical cups that “dance” in rhythm to the well-known music from Beauty and the Beast, as the teacups take you through scenes depicting the story of the animated film.